shaun-harvey/five-a-side.github.io/README.md

 ## Tips for Success

 1. Choose your initial letters strategically - common letters will reveal more
-2. Save some substitutions for the later rounds
-3. Don't waste guesses - use passes if unsure
+2. Don't waste guesses - use passes if unsure
-4. VAR checks are valuable - use them on difficult players
+3. VAR checks are valuable - don't waste them
-5. Consider saving resources for Round 3 where points are tripled
+4. Consider saving resources for Round 3 where points are tripled
-6. Keep an eye on the timer - each round goes quickly!
+5. Keep an eye on the timer - each round goes quickly!

 Remember, just like in real football, resource management and tactical decisions are key to success.
 Good luck!